codingbysaikat/food-network/README.md

-# food-network
+# FOOD NETWORK

-this is my practices page
+this a simple food related responsive landing page